 Working Together to Improve Lives and Promote Healthy Lifestyles

-The UAE is helping advance medical research and health solutions through partnerships with leading US organizations and world-class institutions.
+The UAE is helping advance medical research and health solutions through partnerships with leading US organizations.
 These collaborations support doctors, scientists and medical professionals who are working to improve lives and treatment for patients.
+During the COVID-19 pandemic, the UAE has worked with US partners to provide care for patients in both countries.
+This builds on years of cooperation with top American medical institutions.

 The UAE also has a track record of working with US partners to encourage innovation in medicine.
 In February 2018, Johns Hopkins Medicine announced a $50 million gift from the UAE to establish the Sheikh Khalifa Stroke Institute.
 Once complete, the Institute will be one of the most advanced centers for stroke diagnosis and treatment in the world.
 The gift establishes the next phase of the UAE’s relationship with Johns Hopkins, after the UAE collaborated with Johns Hopkins Medicine to open the Sheikh Zayed Cardiovascular and Critical Care Tower at the Johns Hopkins Hospital in Baltimore, Maryland in 2012.